ON00dev/Smali.Smali/README.md

-# APK-to-Python Magic Converter 🪄
+# DPY-APK 🪄

-Welcome to the **APK-to-Python Magic Converter** repository!
+Welcome to the **DPY-APK** repository!
 This project is your one-stop-shop for transforming APK files into Python code, with a sprinkle of C and Smali magic along the way.
 Say goodbye to manual decompiling and converting, and let this script do the heavy lifting for you.

 ## What's Inside the Cauldron? 🧙‍♂️